 - An area-source system like MethaneSAT combines key capabilities of both point-source and global mapping systems.
 They have a field of view of hundreds of kilometres wide, coupled with very high precision sensors, enabling them to quantify emissions over areas with diverse types of emitters (whether small and diffuse sources or large and concentrated ones).

 - An area-source detector can also detect high-emitting point sources, but with less spatial granularity, compared to point-source detectors.
 This capability enables area-source detectors to capture a wide range of emissions, allowing for robust emission quantification encompassing both area- and point sources.

-- At present, MethaneSAT is the only known high-precision area-source detection system that fills a critical data and observing gap between point source and global mapping satellites.
+- At present, MethaneSAT is the only known high-precision area-source detection system that fills critical data and observes gaps between point source and global mapping satellites.
 It is designed to augment and deepen the information we are beginning to get from point-source and global mapping missions.

 System description item